 Military Social Work and Veteran Services

 Many war veterans suffer serious mental health disorders ranging from post-traumatic stress, anxiety and depression, which can lead to substance abuse, domestic violence, child abuse and suicide.
-This specialized area of study prepares individuals to provide a full range of human services to the nation's military personnel, veterans and their families, helping them cope with the stresses of military life.
+Military spouses and children also experience traumatic stresses during pre-deployment, deployment and reunion phases.
+The Military Social Work sub-concentration prepares students to care for service members, veterans and their families, helping them cope with the stresses of military life.
+In addition, students learn how to help community-based agencies identify and serve military populations in their community.

-The military sub-concentration – which can be integrated with any of the three major concentration areas offered through the Virtual Academic Center – provides a range of placement options for students interested in learning more about working with military personnel, military retirees, spouses and other military dependents.
-Students will complete 550 clock hours of an internship in various types of approved settings working with military or veteran populations.
+The military sub-concentration — which can be integrated with any of the concentration areas offered through the Virtual Academic Center — provides a range of placement options for students interested in working with military populations.
+Students will complete 550 clock hours of an internship in various approved settings.
 Practicum sites are based on the availability of the agency to accept a student and a field instructor to provide supervision; therefore, no guarantees are extended to students on a specific type of agency that would be arranged.
 Please note that only students residing on base are candidates for placement on base.

 642 Military Culture and the Workplace Environment